 Untours became the World’s First Certified B Corporation.
 Hal inspired the B Corp movement just through his life choices.

-Hal and Elizabeth goes all in on social responsible businesses, investing in projects that hit multiple metrics related to people, planet and profits, and funding business models that are replicable and scalable.
+Hal and Elizabeth go all in on socially responsible businesses, investing in projects that hit multiple metrics related to people, planet and profits, and funding business models that are replicable and scalable.

 The Untours Foundation began its advocacy to other foundations for Mission Aligned Investing after it was pointed out that the Untours Foundation was 100% mission aligned from the get-go.

 The Untours Foundation hires Jonathan Coleman to join Elizabeth as Co-CEO.